b45ch1/algopy/documentation/sphinx/index.rst

 Unit Test
 ---------

-ALGOPY uses the same testing facilitities as NumPy.
+AlgoPy uses the same testing facilitities as NumPy.
 I.e., one can run the complete unit test with::

     $ python -c "import algopy; algopy.test()"